-If you want the equivalent of an all day bus pass, the way to do it is by using a Pay as you go Oyster card.
+If you want the equivalent of an all day bus pass, you need a Pay as you go Oyster card.

 Unlimited bus travel for one day

 When you use your Oyster to pay for bus travel, there’s a ‘daily cap’.
-This means that if you make 4 or more bus trips only £4.40 is deducted from your Oyster card balance.
+This means that if you make 4 or more bus trips £4.40 is the maximum amount deducted from your Oyster card balance in one day.

 How does the ‘daily cap’ for buses work?

 - If you make 1 bus trip, £1.45 is deducted from your card

 - If you make 2 trips, £2.90 is deducted

 - If you make 3 trips, £4.35 is deducted

 - Your 4th bus trip is charged at 5p, so a total of £4.40 is deducted from your Oyster card.

 - Your 5th and all other trips you make until 4.30am the following morning are free.